ktarpey/watchlist-client-js/docs/content/concepts/security.md

 * Algorithm: ```HMAC-SHA256``` (aka ```HS256```)
 * Secret: ```"public-knowledge-1234567890"```

-Since the test environment is intended for testing and evaluation purposes only, the signing secret has been publicized.
-As a result, data saved in the test environment can be viewed and manipulated by anyone.
-Do not save sensitive data in the _test_ environment.
+Since the _test_ environment is intended for testing and evaluation purposes only, the _"secret"_ is intentionally publicized.
+Data saved in the _test_ environment can be viewed and manipulated by anyone.
+Use caution with any sensitive data.

 **Production Environment:**